Skip to content

 • Gaining a competitive edge

-If you can translate a C# codebase into one of these benefits, you have something to say to prospects.
+If you can translate a C# codebase into one of these benefits, you have something to say.
 If you can’t, drop that item from your backgrounder.

-Suggestion: Focus on the concrete features and real-world benefits that really matter to your prospects.
+Tip: Focus on concrete features and benefits that really matter to your prospects.

 See tip #2 in this series on how to build an argument using Aristotle’s 3 elements of persuasion.